dov/EuclideanGeometryViewer/README.md

 The EuclideanGeometryViewer (or Euv for short) is a python module for displaying 2D graphics animation.
 It is based on the concept of frames, which is composed of a number of geometrical objects.

+It was developed in 2012 as a graphics framework (scratching my own itch) for the udacity course "How to Build a Self Driving Car".

+The graphics is shown using Gtk.

 # Installation

 This module is installed as a standard python module.